Avoiding disruption: How technology helps wealth managers make remote working a success

 In a remote setting, tasks that could have been delegated via a brief chat at a desk are harder to assign, and it’s not always easy for relationship managers to see who is handling a particular task.
 Gathering all the data needed to advance a client onboarding, particularly in complex cases, can often result in long email conversations, making it even harder to find the necessary information.

-Getting an accurate view on the status of an onboarding case is also a challenge, making it difficult to update clients on progress.
+Getting an accurate view of the status of an onboarding case is also a challenge, making it difficult to update clients on progress.
 CLM systems can help by building automated workflows as soon as onboarding begins.
 A good system will create a document checklist based on the nature of the case, ensuring all of the necessary paperwork is included.
-It will also pre-fill those documents before sending to the client for a digital signature.
+It will also pre-fill those documents before sending them to the client for a digital signature.
 “By using such a system, relationship managers can quickly check the status of a case, see who it’s with, what the outstanding tasks are, and how much longer it will take,” says Morgans.

 3. External communications

 There are three key areas that stifle external communications in a remote setting.
 The first issue is time.
-Manually collecting content to create a digital presentation pack for remote client meetings is time consuming, relying on multiple systems and teams.
+Manually collecting content to create a digital presentation pack for remote client meetings is time-consuming, relying on multiple systems and teams.

-Second is regulation – different distribution channels will need auditing for regulatory purposes.
+The second is regulation – different distribution channels will need auditing for regulatory purposes.
 And third is tradition.
 Wealth managers are accustomed to face-to-face meetings with printed portfolio packs; that traditional handshake and hospitality approach is difficult to replicate with virtual meetings.

 Technology can help with some of those issues by replacing paper documents with external client portals, while a scaled-down version of a client’s dashboard can also be jointly viewed by screen share during remote meetings.